Chinese Herbal Medicine

-Herbal medicine is inextricably intertwined with Chinese medicine, providing an indispensable tool for re-establishing balance and improving health.
-More than 300 herbs are commonly used today with a history of use over 2,000 years.
+Herbal medicine is the heart of Chinese medicine and is often necessary for re-establishing balance in the body and improving health.
+Many of the plant and mineral-based formulas we use have been in use for centuries.
 Over that time, a vast amount of experience has been gained toward perfecting their clinical applications.
 Clinical studies have proven the effectiveness of many single herbs as well as herbal combinations.
 In many cases, Chinese herbal medicine can improve the effectiveness of pharmaceuticals, reduce their side-effects, and sometimes replace them completely.
+Over the past four decades, scientists have discovered the active components that explain their effectiveness and some modern pharmaceuticals have actually been developed from herbs.

 How do I take the herbs?